-Once students have 10 vocabulary words in their collection and have had adequate practice with them, formally assess them on their knowledge meanings and uses of these words.
-This assessment can be a quiz, writing assignment, or one-on-one oral drill.
+Once students have 25 vocabulary words in their collection and have had adequate practice with them, quiz them on the meanings of these words.
+This can be done with a written quiz or a one-on-one oral drill.
 Words that they definitely know can be placed aside, while those that still pose a challenge to the student should be kept in active use as they increase the number of words in their collections.
 Come back to the familiar words every once in a while so that students don't forget them, but focus your activities on allowing them to learn the words that they still struggle to use or define correctly.

 Note: At this point, each student's collection will start to look different, depending on how quickly they individually master new vocabulary words.